dgustave/Javascript-Challenge/README.md

-# JavaScript Homework - JavaScript and DOM Manipulation
+# Rick and Morty : Men in Black JavaScript Edition

 ## Background